swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 `foo(/, /)` is currently parsed as 2 unapplied operator arguments. `bar(/, 2) + bar(/, 3)` is currently parsed as two independent calls that each take an unapplied `/` operator reference.
 Both of these would become regex literals arguments, `/, /` and `/, 2) + bar(/` respectively (though the latter would produce a regex error).

-**TODO: Do we want to talk about a heuristic that looks for unbalanced parens?
-I'm kind of hesitant to implement that, as it would have edge cases and might screw with regex errors that should be diagnosed as invalid regex, rather than some cryptic Swift syntactic error.
-Which would also make it harder to explain to users.**

 To disambiguate these cases, users will need to surround at least the opening `/` with parentheses, e.g:

 ```swift